hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_12_Procedural_Logic.md

 ### How The Rule Logic Is Generated

-In the simplest versions we need to scramble list of possibilites.
-For more complex puzzles we need to generation logical quaries.
+In the simplest versions we need to scramble list of possibilities.
+For more complex puzzles we need to generation logical queries.

-- Trivial Case: Blinking led will provide mors codes and we will translate them to words.
+- Trivial Case: Blinking led will provide mors codes, and we will translate them to words.
 These word will be translated to frequencies.
 - Countable Problems: We could add a fairly complex logic with cable colors, symbols, led state.
-And we can construct a Venn diagram around these possilities.
+And we can construct a Venn diagram around these possibilities.

 ### Not So Trivial: Procedural Logic